-5.1 What public disclosure must the Alternative Investment Fund or its manager make?
+5.1 What disclosure must the Alternative Investment Fund or its manager make to prospective investors, investors, regulators or other parties?

 Overall, the management company of an AIF must publish a prospectus of each of the AIFs it manages, as well as quarterly reports (for Altres OICs it is not necessary to report on a quarterly basis, according to the AFA criteria).
 The simplified prospectus and annual reports must also be disclosed.